no-more-secrets/parsco/README.md

 ```

 This will propagate parse errors via a return value that can be
 checked in the parser.
-Upon a failure, the `maybe_int` will con-
+Upon a failure, the `maybe_int` will
-tain the error and the parser will internally have backtracked in
+contain the error and the parser will internally have backtracked
-the input buffer so that any subsequent parsers can retry the
+in the input buffer so that any subsequent parsers can retry the
 same section of input.

 Generally, the combinators in the library that allow for failing